 On the other hand, larger loan amounts would be more appropriate for fixed processing fees.
 If you take out a loan of S$20,000, a 2% fee would be S$400, twice as much as the highest fixed fees we’ve seen at S$200.
 Generally, it is preferable to choose the fixed fee version for bigger loans of S$4,000 or more.
 Just make sure to calculate what you end up paying in terms of dollar amount before choosing which loan to choose.

 Early & Late Payment Penalty Fees

 Another fee commonly charged by personal lenders is an early repayment (or prepayment) penalty.
 When borrowers pay off their debt earlier than the bank expects, the lender ends up making less interest income from the loan than they initially expected.
 To make up for the difference, they charge a prepayment penalty.
-This can range from 2.5% to 3% of redemption amount, or sometimes can come in a form of fixed fee ranging from S$100 to $250.
+This can range from 2.5% to 3% of the redemption amount, or sometimes can come in a form of a fixed fee ranging from S$100 to $250.
 Given this, it is crucial to carefully consider the loan duration that you require before applying and to stick to the scheduled payments.